 School transition is a process with several moving pieces that impact our students, families, schools, and community.
 A few years back, Sherman ISD started a transition process to support growth within the school district and community.
 The huge project has been a process of transitioning many areas to increase space and enhance learning opportunities for all students.
 As the Sherman ISD prepares to start the school year with the Transition 2020 project completed, here is a full update on transitions that will occur within the district by the start of the 2021-2022 school year.

-Sherman ISD has been actively working on our Transition 2020 Project to achieve our district's transition goals:
+This current school year, Sherman ISD has been actively working on completing the Transition 2020 Project to achieve the district's transition goals, which include:

 - Design and build a new Sherman High School